in , ,

 Livistona rotundifolia, Chinese fan palm

-Where to Plant Livistona
+Where to plant Livistona

 • Light indoors: Grow Livistona indoors in full or bright indirect light.